Oklahoma First-Time Home Buyer | Programs & Grants 2025

 The city government of Oklahoma City does not appear to offer down payment assistance to its residents.
 But the Community Action Partnership in the city does have a program.

-It says its Oklahoma City HOME program covers up to $14,999 in down payment and closing cost assistance.
+It says its Oklahoma City Investment Partnerships Program (HOME) covers up to $18,000 in down payment and closing cost assistance, with an additional $5,000 reserved to buy down the interest rate.
 This takes the form of a forgivable, fixed-rate second mortgage.
 So you make no monthly payments and pay no interest.
 After seven years, the loan is forgiven, provided you continue to meet the rules.

 If the property is sold, sub-leased, refinanced or transferred to another person before the seven year period is up, a full or pro-rated refund of the assistance funding is required.